heydovetail/react-masonry-responsive/README.md

 ## Features

-* Easy-to-use interface – just pass items to render and desired column width
+* Easy-to-use interface – just pass items to render along with desired column width
+* Uses basic CSS absolute positioning for compatibility, simplicity, and performance
-* Responsive item widths and column count based on container size
+* Fully responsive column width and count based on container size
-* Uses `position: absolute` for simplicity and performance
-* Flexbox fallback for server-side rendering
 * Full-bleed columns – no extra gutter on the left and right
+* Flexbox fallback with flex-wrap for server-side rendering
+* Small library with few dependencies
 * No cheesy baked-in animations

 ## Installation